 Life Insurance: Three Things You Haven’t Considered

-No one likes to think about the worst-case scenario (well maybe a few out there are more inclined to see the glass half full, but we digress…).
+No one likes to think about the worst-case scenario (well maybe a few out there are more inclined to see the glass half empty, but we digress…).
 Leaving your family ill-prepared for the time when you pass on isn’t an easy a situation to envision, let alone thoroughly think about or plan for.

 There are many reasons why families of significant means might consider forgoing a robust life insurance plan.
 Some may believe it’s not needed, thinking they have enough money to cover their family’s financial needs after their death without it.
 Others may simply not view it as a promising investment or necessary spend.
 So why would a high net worth individual or family purchase life insurance?